Online Access to Medical Records

 Be careful that nobody can see your records on screen when you are using Patient Online and be especially careful if you use a public computer to shut down the browser and switch off the computer after you have finished.

-How can I get access to my GP online record?
+How can I get access to my medical record online?

-You will need to fill in a short form at your GP surgery to let them know that you would like to start using online services.
-You will also need to prove your identity to your GP surgery.
+You will need to fill in a short form to inform the GP Surgery that you would like to start using online services.
+Before the request can be completed, you will also need to prove your identity to your GP surgery.
 This is so that the surgery can be sure that you are who you say you are.
 You will need photo ID and proof of address, for example a driving licence and a bank statement.
-Your surgery will advise you on what ID you need to provide.

 Once all the checks have been completed, your surgery will give you a username and a password.
 If you do not have any ID and are well known to the surgery, a member of staff may be able to confirm your identity.
 If you are not well known to the surgery, they may ask you questions about the information in your GP record to confirm the record is really yours.